 When the Ottoman Empire began recruiting young men to fight in World War I, my grandfather, along with thousands of other Syrian and Lebanese Arabs, packed up and left for South America.
 After 15 years of peddling fabric across Argentina and Brazil, he moved back to Damascus and started his textile business, which stands in the Old City to this day.

 I never met my grandfather, but coming to Buenos Aires had long been a dream of mine, if only to find traces of what my grandfather could have seen.
-My journey to find the Arab quarter in Buenos Aires began in Plaza Armenia, because, well—Armenians are close enough, and I thought it made a good clue.
-Sure enough, there were a couple of blocks along Avendia Raúl Scalabrini Ortiz scattered with Armenian and Arab restaurants and imports shops, as well as a big Armenian cultural center and Orthodox church.
+My journey to find the Arab quarter in Buenos Aires began in Plaza Armenia, because, well — Armenians are close enough, and I thought it made a good clue.
+Sure enough, there were a couple of blocks along Avendia Raúl Scalabrini Ortiz scattered with Armenian and Arab restaurants and import shops, as well as a big Armenian cultural center and Orthodox church.
 After asking around, however, I discovered that there were but a few traces of the Arab community left.
 I was a bit disappointed, to be honest, until I ran across this man, who I’m convinced is the reincarnation of my grandfather.

 I stepped into an Arab decoration store and speak to the owner for a few minutes an hour.
 Abdelkader is a 35-year old man from Homs who moved to Buenos Aires five years ago because of the war.
 I wish I had some feel-good story to tell you, but I don’t.
 He hates it here.